Don't miss this free $200 USD credit (Valid for 60 days) on DO, launch your idea now

 ]

-Setting the domain name in the sitemap
+Setting the domain name for the sitemap in Django admin

 If we access the sitemap, you will notice that the base url of the urls is example.org, to define another one we need to modify the base from the administrator.
 The form is located at /admin/sites/site/